The very best headlamps (we tested!)

 |Max beam distance over 100 meters/yards||–|

 If you are looking for a lightweight headlamp, you know that battery life is going to suck.
 At least, it’s going to suck when you compare it to bigger headlamps with bigger batteries.
-But you probably area looking for a featherweight headlamp because you only need it briefly.
+You probably are looking for a featherweight headlamp because you only need it briefly.
 If so, the Fenix HM50R v2 might be what you are looking for.

 If you want the brightest headlamp with the longest runtimes, sorry, but you won’t find one under 5 ounces (or about 150 grams) including the headband.
 In that case, check out our other recommended headlamps in this article.

 Not that the Fenix’s runtimes are bad, not at all.
 But they aren’t at high output.
-The lowest mode can run for more than 38 hours… at an output of about 10 lumens.
-So yes, that’s a great runtime, albeit at a low output.
+The lowest mode can run for more than 38 hours… at an output of roughly 10 lumens.
+So yes, that’s a great runtime, albeit at low output.

 All in all, definitely check out our Fenix HM50R V2 review, even if you’re slightly interested.

 Use the following code to get 20% off your first purchase at Fenixlighting: 1Lumen20